HumanSignal/label-studio/docs/source/guide/storage.md

 If you have local files that you want to add to Label Studio from a specific directory, you can set up a specific local directory (on the machine where LS is running) as source or target storage.
 Label Studio will walk into the directory recursively.

 ### Prerequisites
-Add to your environment setup:
+Add these variables to your environment setup:
-* `LABEL_STUDIO_LOCAL_FILES_SERVING_ENABLED=true`
+- `LABEL_STUDIO_LOCAL_FILES_SERVING_ENABLED=true`
-* `LOCAL_FILES_DOCUMENT_ROOT=/home/user`
-(or `LOCAL_FILES_DOCUMENT_ROOT=C:\\data\\media` for Windows).
+- `LOCAL_FILES_DOCUMENT_ROOT=/home/user` (or `LOCAL_FILES_DOCUMENT_ROOT=C:\\data\\media` for Windows).

 Without these settings, Local storage and URLs in tasks that point to local files won't work.
 Keep in mind that serving data from the local file system can be a **security risk**.
 See [Set environment variables](start.html#Set_environment_variables) for more about using environment variables.

-### Tasks with local storage file references
+#### Tasks with local storage file references
-In cases when your tasks have multiple or complex input sources (e.g. multiple object tags in the labeling config or HyperText tag with custom data values), you need the ability to prepare and import tasks manually.
+In cases where your tasks have multiple or complex input sources, such as multiple object tags in the labeling config or a HyperText tag with custom data values, you must prepare and import tasks manually.

-You can add Local storage without syncing (to avoid automatic task creation from storage files) and use `/data/local-files/?d=` in your data values.
-Let's look to the example in the Label Studio JSON format, to reference an audio and an image files `1.wav` & `1.jpg` :
+In those cases, you can add local storage without syncing (to avoid automatic task creation from storage files) and specify the local files in your data values.
+For example, to specify multiple data types in the Label Studio JSON format, specifically an audio file `1.wav` and an image file `1.jpg`:
 ```
 {
  "data": {